TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 :php:`\Doctrine\DBAL\Exception` is thrown.

 ..  note::
-    TYPO3 uses a "soft delete" approach for many tables.
+    TYPO3 uses a ":ref:`soft delete <t3tca:ctrl-reference-delete>`" approach for
+    many tables.
 Instead of deleting a  row directly in the database, a field - often called :sql:`deleted` - is set from 0 to 1.
 Executing a :sql:`DELETE` query circumvents this and really removes rows from a table.
 For most tables, it is better to use the :ref:`DataHandler <tce-database-basics>` API to handle deletions instead of executing such low-level queries directly.

 .. _database-connection-truncate: